WilliamEskildsen/41934_group3/A4/readme.md

 ## Scope of the tool

-The scope of the study is limited to IFCWallStandardCase (walls within the ifc model).
+The scope of the study is limited to IFCWallStandardCase (walls within the ifc model) and understanding the inputs needed to create a json importable folder for LCAByg.
 The other ifc components follow the same principles, but due to time limit the scope has been set to IFCWallStandarCase.

 ## Aim of the tool